anacrolix/various/algorithms/benchmark/README.txt

  * debug configuration will compile against release build, this can be changed

 linux:
- * you will need something like: python-dev, boost~filesystem & headers, g++
+ * you will need something like: python-dev, libboost-filesystem-dev, libboost-dev, g++

 RUNNING